• Overview

 • Tourism visa or transit visa if required

-• Upgrades to Premium Economy, Business Class and First Class available and to be quote at the time of booking.
+• Upgrades to Premium Economy, Business Class and First Class available and to be quoted at the time of booking.

 • Itinerary deviations (e.g. extensions or specific airline requests).
 This will be quoted by a North Travel consultant at the time of booking.